Two Options: Stock Sale and Asset Sale

 For instance, consider a corporation that holds a machine that costs $500.
-In year one and year two, the corporation depreciates the machine $100 per year, so that the adjusted basis under §1012 is now $300.
-This also assume that the seller holds the stock with a basis of $500, the total fair market value of the entity is $1,000, and there are no liabilities.
+In years one and two, the corporation depreciates the machine by $100 per year, so the adjusted basis under §1012 is now $300.
+This also assumes that the seller holds the stock with a basis of $500, the total fair market value of the entity is $1,000, and there are no liabilities.

 If the corporation engages in a stock sale, the purchaser will pay $1,000 for the stock since that is the fair market value.
-The buyer’s basis in the stock will be $1,000, under §1012.
+The buyer’s basis in the stock will be $1,000 under §1012.
 However, the machine retains the $300 basis.
 There is no adjustment to this underlying asset.
-The seller enjoys capital gains treatment on $500 of gain from the sale of the stock which is the difference between the amount realized of $1,000 and the adjusted basis of $500 (§1001).
+The seller enjoys capital gains treatment on $500 of gain from the stock sale, which is the difference between the amount realized of $1,000 and the adjusted basis of $500 (§1001).
 Even though the buyer purchased the stock for $1,000, he may only use the machine’s basis of $300 for depreciation purposes.
-There is no step up in basis allowed for underlying assets absent the §338 elections.
+There is no step-up in basis allowed for underlying assets absent the §338 elections.

-Note, there are some limitations to asset purchases that make stock purchases more favorable.
-These include limitations built in by contracts and other legal obligations.
+Note that there are some limitations to asset purchases that make stock purchases more favorable.
+These include limitations built-in by contracts and other legal obligations.
 There could also be other liability issues that prevent sellers from engaging in an asset sale.

 For these reasons, section 338 may provide an attractive alternative to satisfy both the buyer and seller in a business sale.
 Please discuss any specific business or tax matters directly with your business attorney or tax attorney.

-To speak with Denver business attorney or tax attorney please contact The McGuire Law Firm at 720-833-7705.
+To speak with a Denver business attorney or tax attorney, please contact The McGuire Law Firm at 720-833-7705.